 Trying to decide what label coating you should add to your product labels can be confusing.
 In this article, we discuss varnish vs. laminate and what label coating is right for you.

 While paper labels are great for many uses, they won’t hold up as well as those protected by a label coating.
 You should use a label laminate or varnish when you want to protect your printed label from exposure to moisture, abrasion, and light, as well as things like smudges and fingerprints.

-Varnishes and laminates can also boost the visual appeal of your label with a smoother, glossier finish.
+Varnishes and laminates can also boost the visual appeal of your labels with a smoother, glossier finish.
 If you want a more natural look with texture and no shine then you should avoid a topcoat.
-However, if your label needs protection from the elements and you want to keep it looking good for a long time, then you should definitely consider a varnish or finish.
+However, if your label needs protection from the elements and you want to keep it looking good for a long time, then you should definitely consider a varnish or laminate.

-The liquid varnish coating is available in gloss or matte finishes, and usually matches the underlying paper i.e., matte varnish for matte paper and glossy varnish for glossy paper.
+The liquid varnish coating is available in glossy or matte finishes, and usually matches the underlying paper i.e., matte varnish for matte paper and glossy varnish for glossy paper.
 Matte varnishes provide a muted look on upscale products while glossy varnishes are shiny.
 However, they’re not as shiny as laminates.

 Laminates offer the ultimate label protection.
 The coating is available in a thin bi-oriented polypropylene film (BOPP) or Thermal Transfer (TT) polyester that is applied after the printing process to seal and protect the ink.

 Laminates are ideal for labels that will be exposed to moisture, abrasion & light.
 We highly recommend them for products that are packed, shipped, or shelved.
 They’re great for items that face tough environments or that come in contact with oils or chemicals.